floodlight/indigo/README.md

 OpenFlow protocol updates.
 * Port manager:  This module exposes interfaces the allow the interrogation and manipulation of the platforms data plane entries.
-* Configuration:  This module provides platform and implementation specific access to the interfaces provided by the other modules that permit updating the running configuration of the application.

-In addition to the Indigo architecture implementations, some modules providing basic infrastructure are also provided in this distribution.
-These include:

-* AIM: A set generic infrastructure primitives providing I/O abstractions (pvs), conventional semantics such as error return code values, logging abstractions, and data type utilities.
-* murmur: An implementation of the murmur hash function.
-* BigList:  Under `BigData/BigList`, this module provides a dynamically managed generic linked list implementation.